arvimal/Python-Back-to-basics/README.md

 4. Deleting a name just removes the reference in the current namespace to the object in memory.
 5. When all references (names) are removed from the namespace that refers a specific object, the object is garbage collected.
 6. It's not names (variables) that have types but objects, since objects are actually instances of specific classes (int, str, float etc..)
-7. Due to `**6**`, the same name which was referring to an int can be assigned to a str object
+7. Due to point `**6**`, the same name which was referring to an int can be assigned to a str object

-* What happens when `a = 10` in a python REPL prompt?
+* What happens when `a = 10` is set at a python REPL prompt?

-1. The python interpreter creates an object in memory which is an instance of `class int`.
+1. The python interpreter tries to understand the type of RHS value.
+2. It creates a new object in memory by instantiating an existing type, such as `int()`, `class()`, `float()`, etc.
+3. The interpreter then goes ahead to create a name which was set on the LHS part, in the current namespace. `a` in this example.
-2. It then creates a name called `a` which is a pointer to the object instance.
+4. The name acts as a pointer to the newly created object in memory.

 * Example 1